-If you want to really experiment with the REST API though, a browser isn’t the best tool to do so.
-Instead, we recommend you use the command line, which provides a more flexible approach.
+If you want to really experiment with the REST API, though, a browser isn’t the best tool to do so.
+Instead, we recommend that you use the command line, which provides a more flexible approach.

 Step 2: Fetch a Specific Post Using the REST API

 The last command you ran should have returned a list of all your WordPress posts, including their post IDs.
 To fetch a specific post using its ID, you’d use an endpoint such as this:

 For example, this would be ideal for showcasing a specific post translated within a mobile application.
 However, the WordPress REST API enables you to fetch all kinds of data from WordPress, so its practical applications are incredibly flexible.